openlayers/openlayers/changelog/upgrade-notes.md

 ### Next release

+#### Fixed GeoJSON parsing of geometries with empty coordinate arrays

+Previously, a GeoJSON geometry with an empty coordinates array (e.g. `{"type": "Point", "coordinates": []}`) produced a geometry with an empty coordinates array.
+We have now changed this to match the GeoJSON spec's recommendation to treat such geometries (except `GeometryCollection`) as `null` geometries.
+This change should not affect application code, unless it had special handling for geometries with empty coordinates arrays.

 #### The WMTS tile grid extent is no longer calculated from the tile matrices

 `optionsFromCapabilities` now only uses an advertised `BoundingBox` as the tile grid's